Birth Control Choices

 Birth control keeps you from getting pregnant during sex.
 There are many types of birth control.
-Some of the most common types are described below.
+Some are more effective than others.
 New types are being tested all the time.
 Your healthcare provider can help you decide which type of birth control is best for you.
-But no matter which type you choose, you and your partner must use it the right way each time.
+But no matter which type you choose, you and your partner must use it the right way each time you have sex.
+Some of the most common types are described below.

 A condom is a thin covering that fits over the penis.
 (The female condom fits inside the vagina.)
 A condom catches sperm that come out of the penis during sex.

-Spermicide is a gel, foam, cream, tablet, or sponge.
+Spermicide is a gel, foam, cream, tablet, or sponge (although the sponge has barrier properties in addition to spermicidal properties).
 It is put in the vagina before sex to kill sperm.

 Diaphragms and cervical caps are round rubber cups that keep sperm out of the uterus.
 They also hold spermicide in place.

-An IUD is a small device that is placed in the uterus to prevent pregnancy.
+An IUD is a small device that is placed in the uterus by a healthcare provider to prevent pregnancy.

 The birth control pill is taken daily.
 It contains hormones that stop a woman’s body from releasing an egg each month.